Nikos Angelopoulos: Professional career

+During the 2022-2023 Greek Basket League season with Ionikos, in 5 games, he averaged 1.6 points in 11 minutes per contest.

 National team career

 Angelopoulos was a member of the junior national teams of Greece.
 With Greece's junior national teams, he played at the 2002 FIBA Europe Under-18 Championship, where he won a bronze medal, and at the 2005 FIBA Under-21 World Cup, where he won a silver medal.